hcuri/skool-mvp-api/README.md

 ## Deployment
 - Packaged as a Helm chart (`charts/skool-mvp-api`).
 - In EKS, ArgoCD pulls the chart from this repo and applies environment-specific values from the GitOps repo: https://github.com/hcuri/skool-mvp-gitops
+- In dev, the API is exposed via AWS ALB Ingress at `https://api.skoo1.com` (Service is `ClusterIP`).
 - Kubernetes Secrets provide `DATABASE_URL` (e.g., `skool-mvp-db`), not committed to git.

 ## Security / secrets